slosito11/SPSS-ASEP/README.md

 We will do it in english as main and hopefully we'll have a team of translators for french german and italian.

+All official document will be written with LaTeX, ALL of them.

 We will organize an event in Geneva to create all of this (Hopefully before september 2023 so that we can go to [ICPS](https://www.icps2023.com/) in phillipines!!!).
 Therefore we need to (decreasing importance):

 - [ ] [Create statute](https://github.com/slosito11/ASEP/issues/1) -> ongoing